 One of my favorite ways to flavor ice cream is with spice, and that happens to be perfect for the fall and holiday season.
 I’ve made Cardamom Ice Cream and Nutmeg Ice Cream, so if you’re intrigued by the idea, check them out.

 This whipped cream method for making ice cream can easily be adapted to lots of different flavors, and if you like it you might want to try my no churn dulce de leche ice cream, which is super decadent, or my no churn vanilla bean ice cream, which is so versatile and can go with all your holiday desserts.
-I especially like it on black bottom bourbon pecan pie :)

 - You can do this in a food processor fitted with the metal blade, or a stand mixer fitted with the whisk attachment, or by hand with electric beaters.
 I used my food processor because it’s lightning fast.
 Whatever method you choose, whip the cream until it has stiff peaks.
 Be careful and don’t whip it too much or it will turn to butter.